-Try to Hold On to High Pairs Only till the Game Reaches Half-Deck
+Try to Hold on to High Cards Only until the Game Reaches Half-Deck

-The risk of holding deadwood high cards increases as the game progresses.
+The risk of holding unmatched high cards increases as the game progresses.
 One should drop all the deadwood face cards by the time the game reaches half-deck.

 Sometimes by knocking early even with some deadwood points, you can have a strong score.
-There are cases when your opponent wants to undercut you, but your early knock can trap your opponent with good deadwood score which you can beat easily.
+There are cases when your opponent wants to undercut you, but your early knock can trap your opponent with a high deadwood score that you can beat easily.

 Don’t Make Weak Knocks Late in the Game

-Either you should knock early, or continue with a strong knock.
-If you are continuing the game with a weak knock, then you are increasing your chances of losing.
-A late knock even with 10 points can be a threat for you as your opponent must have gotten rid of all the worst deadwood already.
+Either you should knock early, or continue with a strong hand.
+If you are continuing the game with a weak knock, you are increasing your chances of losing.
+A late knock even with 10 points can be a threat for you as your opponent must have gotten rid of all or most of the deadwood cards already.